 Rohrabacher has represented the district in the House since 2013.

-Democrats have gained a majority in the House, with 234 seats in the next Congress.
-In California, 52 of 53 House seats have been decided; six switched hands, all going to Democrats.
+Democrats have gained a majority in the House, with 235 seats in the next Congress.
+All of California's House seats have been decided; seven switched hands, all going to Democrats.

 The district went for Democrat Hillary Clinton in 2016 by a margin of 1.7 points.
 Clinton won California by 30 points.

 Data is from the Associated Press.
 This story may be updated if more information becomes available.
 It is powered by Heliograf, The Post's artificial intelligence system.